Morse-Bott cohomology from homological perturbation theory: The Minimal Morse-Bott Cochain Complexes

 \subsection{Flow morphisms induce cochain morphisms}

 \S \ref{mbcochain} shows that a flow category carries enough geometric structure to define a cochain complex.
-In the following subsections, we study what geometric data can define cochain complex morphisms and homotopies.
-In this subsection, we introduce flow morphisms between flow categories, which is the underlying geometric data to define continuation maps in the Morse case \cite[Chapter 11]{audin2014morse}.
+In the following subsections, we study the analogous geometric data for cochain complex morphisms and homotopies.
+In this subsection, we introduce flow morphisms between flow categories, which is the underlying geometric data to define continuation maps \cite[Chapter 11]{audin2014morse}.
 We show that every flow category has an identity flow morphism from the flow category to itself.
-Using the identity flow morphism, we show that $H^*(BC,d_{BC,\Theta})$ is independent of the defining-data $\Theta$, thus we finish the proof of Theorem \ref{thm:main}.
+Using the identity flow morphism, we show that $H(\BC,d_{\BC,\Theta})$ is independent of the defining-data $\Theta$, thus we finish the proof of Theorem \ref{thm:main}.